MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

   session.
 - When you log in to a role with Frontegg and your JWT has the "Organization Admin" role, you implicitly get the `SUPERUSER` attribute for that session.
+    - The `SUPERUSER` attribute will be periodically updated as part of the periodic Frontegg re-validation done for pgwire connections.

 This differs from PostgreSQL, which treats these as normal role attributes that persists between sessions and can be specified in `CREATE ROLE` and `ALTER ROLE`.